 Choosing the Right Tire Type

 To choose the right tire type, you need to examine your bike and riding style to determine which type is appropriate for you.
-There are four general designations: cruising, sport, off-road, and racing.
+There are four general designations: cruiser, street, dual-sport/ADV, and dirt.
 Choosing the family of tire you need is the easy part; it becomes more complicated once you get down to specifics, like brand, compound, speed rating, etc. (and at some point it will become simply a matter of personal preference.)

 Pirelli race tires, ready to ship.
 Beautiful.